domcyrus/domcyrus.github.io/_posts/2025-01-18-pktap-vs-ebpf-network-process-identification.md

 But here's where it gets interesting (and complicated):

 1. **You need separate kprobes** for `tcp_connect`, `inet_csk_accept`, `udp_sendmsg`, `tcp_v6_connect`, etc.
-2. **The comm field is limited to 16 characters** - so "Firefox" becomes "Socket Thread"
+2. **The comm field is limited to 16 characters**—so "Firefox" becomes "Socket Thread"
-3. **You need to understand kernel internals** - socket structures, CO-RE relocations, BTF
+3. **You must understand kernel internals**—socket structures, CO-RE relocations, BTF
-4. **Build complexity**: Need libelf, clang, LLVM, and kernel headers
+4. **Build complexity**: Requires libelf, clang, LLVM, and kernel headers

 ## The Trade-offs